 The original Iceberg rose was bred by Reimer Kordes of Kordes Roses in Germany and introduced in 1958.
 This white blooming floribunda rose bush has a strong fragrance along with being very disease resistant.
-Iceberg rose’s white blooms are so bright it is hard to capture them well in a photo.
-The Iceberg rose’s winter hardiness is well known, too, which has led to her popularity.
+Iceberg rose's white blooms are so bright it is hard to capture them well in a photo.
+The Iceberg rose's winter hardiness is well known too, which has led to her popularity.

 The New Iceberg Rose

 Around 2002 the “New” Iceberg rose was introduced, again from Kordes Roses of Germany by Tim Hermann Kordes.
-This version of the Iceberg rose was considered a florist’s rose and hybrid tea rose, but still a beautiful white rose.
-The fragrance on new Iceberg roses is considered to be mild when compared to the original.
+This version of the Iceberg rose was considered a florist's rose and the hybrid tea rose, but it is still a beautiful white rose.
+The fragrance of new Iceberg roses is considered to be mild when compared to the original.
 There is even a polyantha rose that was introduced around 1910 in the United Kingdom that carried the name Iceberg.
 The polyantha rose, however, does not appear to be related to the Kordes Iceberg rose bush.

 Climbing Iceberg Roses